subratgupta2704/Talkify/README.md

 ### Installation

-To get the project up and running, follow these steps:
+To get the project up and running, follow these steps :-

 1. Clone the repository to your local machine.